tarekwxcc/Multi-Demo-Portal-Glitch/README.md

    - [Click here to access and copy the Airtable base](https://airtable.com/appiuy3ZRMNu7BQLd/shrN4PkssfLMNGi3u).
 This base contains the two required tables: *Current Vertical* and *Configuration Table*.

 2.	**Retrieve Personal Access Token and API Details:**

 •	Go to your Airtable account settings and create a Personal Access Token (since API keys are deprecated). (it should look like patHLGQIjzqRPaRNI.XXXXXX not to be confisued with the key ID that also starts with pat)

+•	The scopes need to include at least data.records:read and data.records:write

 •	In your imported base, copy the AIRTABLE_BASE_ID from the Airtable URL (e.g., airtable.com/{base_id}/…).

-3. **Take note of the .env File:**
+4. **Take note of the .env File:**
    - On step 6, we will update a `.env` file in a glitch project.
 On the step we need to take note of the following variables:
      ```
      AIRTABLE_API_KEY=your_personal_access_token